occrp/id-backend/doc/projects_specs.md

 * A User can only see a Project they are coordinator of or are a member of
 * A User can see all stories in a Project they are a member of
 * A User can only alter a story if they are assigned to it
+* A User can add other users to a project they coordinate